+Citrusy and slightly sweet, these margaritas are a more refined version of the syrupy-sweet, fake tasting margaritas served at many bars and restaurants.
+They go down easy — in fact, whenever I make them for a party, I simply cannot keep up with the demand!
+The trick is to use a good quality, all-natural limeade, such as Newman’s Own.
+(I don’t usually like juices from a carton but this stuff is really good.
+Try it!)
+It’s easier than using an artificial margarita mix or frozen concentrate and so much better for you.
 Fresh lime juice is also a must — no bottled stuff!
 And finally, salt on the rim of the glass is optional but I definitely recommend it; too much is unappealing but a little goes a long way in bringing out all the sweet and sour flavors.

 Serve with Roasted Garlic Guacamole and tortilla chips.
 Cheers!

-4 ounces (½ cup) all-natural limeade, such as Newman's Own
+- 4 ounces (1/2 cup) all-natural limeaid, such as Newman's Own

-Lime slices, for garnish
+- Lime slices, for garnish

-Coarse salt for rimming the glass
+- Coarse salt for rimming the glass

-1. Place coarse salt on a small plate.
+- Place coarse salt on a small plate.
 Rub rim of glass with lime wedge and dip in coarse salt if desired.
 Add ice to glass if using.

-2. Combine drink ingredients in a cocktail shaker, add some ice and shake vigorously, then strain into prepared glass.
+- Combine drink ingredients in a cocktail shaker, add some ice and shake vigorously, then strain into prepared glass.
 Garnish rim with lime slice.

 - Note: If you want to prepare a pitcher instead of making individual cocktails, simply adjust the quantities for the number of drinks you need.
 Mix the limeade, tequila, Cointreau and lime juice in a pitcher, keep cool, then pour into prepared glasses over ice when ready to serve.